lazyhamster/Observer/bin/Release-Unicode/readme.txt

 - mimetic (http://codesink.org/mimetic_mime_library.html)
 MIME parsing library.
 Distributed under MIT license.

+- Wise UNpacker by J.Markus/Icebird
+Used as a reference, minor portions of code directly ported from Delphi to C++.

 3. System requirements.
 Minimal FAR versions are 1.75 build 2587 / 2.0 build 1470
 Windows Installer 4+ is required for MSI support.
 OS: Win2k+ (tested on WinXP and Win2003, but 2k should be suported too).

 4. Diclaimer.
-This software is provided 'as-is', without any express or implied warranty.
+This software is provided 'AS IS', without any express or implied warranty.
 In no event will the author be held liable for any damages arising from the use or not use of this software.

 5. Contacts.